nl-rse/nl-rse.github.io/communication.md

 ### Announce something to the whole community

-Send any announcements and job postings to [insert mailing list address here] for distribution to the entire mailing list (subject to moderation)
+Send any announcements and job postings to everyone@lists.nl-rse.org for distribution to the entire mailing list (subject to moderation)

 ### Contact the organisers